 Can You Use Other Types of Apples?

-Peel, core, and chop the apples into big pieces.
+Peel, core, and chop the fresh apples into big pieces.
 The peeler I use in the photo above is the best peeler I’ve owned, it’s this Rosle peeler on Amazon (affiliate).

 Then I use a chef’s knife to cut straight down the core, and use a melon baller to scoop out the seeds in the middle, and the stem at the top.
 Then just chop it up.